can I feed my angelfish vegetables?

 What Vegetables Do Angelfish Eat?

-Angelfish can eat vegetables such as cucumber, zucchini, lettuce, spinach, broccoli, carrots, and wild vegetables.
-But the healthiest vegetable for angelfish is peas, as they can ease the symptoms of constipation while flushing out their digestive system.
-When feeding angelfish vegetables, be sure to blanch or boil them first.
-Never feed them frozen vegetables, as this can cause constipation.
+The healthiest vegetable for angelfish is peas, as they can ease the symptoms of constipation while flushing out their digestive system.

 Can I Feed My Angelfish Vegetables?